Farmers' protest: Tikait holds show of strength, warns govt of 'gaddi wapsi' demand | Headlines

 He said the Centre must talk with the farmer unions spearheading the agitation.

+Last week, a large number of farmers participated in a mahapanchayat in UP's Muzaffarnagar in support of the BKU-led protest at Ghazipur.

-Jind is often considered part of Haryana's political heartland and the 'mahapanchayat' was meant to muster support for the agitation.
+Jind is often considered part of Haryana's political heartland and the ''mahapanchayat'' was meant to muster support for the farmers' agitation.
 It was organised by Sarva Jatiya Kandela Khap headed by Tekram Kandela.

-Shortly before Tikait was to speak, the makeshift stage collapsed.
-He appealed to the gathering not to panic and began his speech.
+Five resolutions were passed at the "mahapanchayat".
+These urged the government to repeal the new laws, give a legal guarantee on the MSP, implement the Swaminathan Commission report, waive farm loans and release farmers arrested after the events in Delhi on January 26.

 Tikait said the campaign against the farm laws was going strong.
-“The way we are getting support from khap panchayats, we will win this fight.”
-He urged everyone involved, particularly the youth, to keep protesting in a peaceful manner.
+"The way we are getting support from khap panchayats, we will win this fight."
+He urged everyone involved, particularly the youth, to keep protesting in a peaceful manner and assured victory will be theirs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)